At a Glance

 Learn about card sorting, when to run a card sorting test, and how to with the UserTesting platform.

-Card sorting is a user research technique that can help you discover how people understand and categorize information.
-In a card sort, participants sort “cards” containing different items into groups.
-Card sorting has many applications—from figuring out how content should be grouped on a website or in an app, to deciding how to arrange the items in a retail store.
+Card sorting is a research methodology that can help you discover how people understand and categorize information.
+In a card sort, contributors sort “cards” containing different items into groups.
+Card sorting has many applications—from figuring out how content should be grouped on a website or in an app to deciding how to arrange items in a retail store.

-There are three types of card sorts: open card sorts, closed card sorts, and hybrid card sorts.
+There are three types of card sorts: open, closed, and hybrid:

-- Open card sorts: Participants place items in groups and name the categories.
+- Open card sort: contributors place items in groups and name the categories.

-- Hybrid card sort: Participants place items in predefined categories, and also have the option to create and name additional categories if the existing categories do not match their expectations.
+- Hybrid card sort: contributors place items in predefined categories, and also have the option to create and name additional categories if the existing categories do not match their expectations.

 You can use the results of a card sort to figure out how people group and name content and information.
-These insights can provide guidance when designing or assessing an information architecture to ensure it’s organized in a way that makes the most sense to your audience.
+These contributor insights can guide you when designing or assessing information architecture to ensure it’s organized in a way that makes the most sense to your audience.

 Typically, a card sort is executed in the early stages of the design process.
-One common use case for card sorting is when you’re launching a new website or app, or when you’re redesigning an existing one and you want to understand the most logical way to group information together.
-In this case, card sorting can tell you where people would commonly expect to find a category on your site.
-In these scenarios, it’s also recommended to conduct a card sort early in the design or redesign process.
+One common use case is when you’re launching a new website or app or redesigning an existing website/app, and you need to group information in the most logical way possible.
+In these cases, card sorting can tell you where people would expect to find a category on your site.

 To conduct a card sort with UserTesting, select the Card Sort task when creating your test plan in the UserTesting Platform.
-Then build out the card sort itself with the card sorting app.
-Participants will think out loud as they complete the card sort, so you can observe their behavior and listen to their feedback as they work through the activity.
+Then build out the card sort itself using the card sorting app.
+Contributors will think out loud as they complete the card sort, so you can observe their behavior and listen to their feedback as they work through the activity.
 For more information, read about setting up a card sort with UserTesting.